Luligu/matterbridge-webhooks/README.md

 ---

-# Webhooks
+This plugin allows you to expose single webhooks or complex webhook devices to Matter.

-This plugin allows you to expose any webhooks to Matter.
+# Simple webhooks

 Features: